MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/xaml-islands.md

 You can host any UWP control that derives from [Windows.UI.Xaml.UIElement](https://docs.microsoft.com/uwp/api/windows.ui.xaml.uielement), including:

-* Any first-party UWP control provided by the Windows SDK or WinUI library.
+* Any first-party UWP control provided by the Windows SDK.
 * Any custom UWP control (for example, a user control that consists of several UWP controls that work together).
 You must have the source code for the custom control so you can compile it with your application.

 Fundamentally, XAML Islands are created by using the *UWP XAML hosting API*.
 This API consists of several Windows Runtime classes and COM interfaces that were introduced in the Windows 10, version 1903 SDK.
 We also provide a set of XAML Island .NET controls in the [Windows Community Toolkit](https://docs.microsoft.com/windows/uwpcommunitytoolkit/) that use the UWP XAML hosting API internally and provide a more convenient development experience for WPF and Windows Forms apps.